MolaAlleseasy/blog-1/content/post/another-plant.md

 So the lesson yesterday mainly covered what's new in Swift 5.
 There are raw strings now, string interpolation, how Swift is great to process error results and some more things.
 The good thing for me is that I'm just starting with Swift 5 so I hopefully gonna learn this stuff anyway.

 What's exciting is the ABI stability of Swift.
-What this basically means, as far as I understood it, is that iOS developers for example dont' have to include the Swift runtime when building an app.
-This means faster xCode takes less time to finish a build, the file size decreases and loading times for apps using Swift on smartphones should actually decrease.
+What this basically means, as far as I understood it, is that iOS developers dont' have to include the Swift runtime when building an app.
+This means xCode takes less time to finish a build, the file size decreases and loading times for apps using Swift on Apple devices should actually decrease.
+Hopefully this also opens up possibilities for Swift on other platform like Linux, Windows or Android.

-Sounds great!
+But ABI stability sounds great!
 And although I'm more than late to the party, this still feels like a great time to start learning Swift.
 Especially because with the ABI stability, there will probably be less dramatic changes to upcoming versions of Swift from now on.

 So instead of following any challenge, I just decided to practice a little bit on my own.
 So yes, here is yet another _function_ about plants.
 And yes again, I'm not tired of this whole _I am Groot_ thing yet.